• Skip to primary navigation

 Captured with NIKON D7500 + 300mm f/4 @ 300mm, ISO 720, 1/800, f/4.0, by Spencer Cox

-If you want to see a comparison of these two cameras in detail, please check out our Nikon D500 vs D7500 article.
-To find out more about the D7500, please see our in-depth Nikon D7500 review.
+If you want to see a comparison of the D500 and D7500 in detail, please check out my Nikon D500 vs D7500 article.
+To find out more about the D7500, please see Spencer’s in-depth Nikon D7500 review.

 Last, but not least, is the Canon 7D Mark II.
-While it has been a while since Canon updated its action photography camera, it still remains as the top action photography camera for Canon shooters out there, thanks to its fast continuous shooting of 10 fps, excellent 65-point all cross-type AF system, great high ISO performance, and superb ergonomics.
+While it has been a while since Canon updated its 7D line of high-speed, crop-sensor cameras, the 7D Mark II still remains an excellent choice for sports and wildlife photographers.
+It has a fast continuous shooting of 10 fps, excellent 65-point all cross-type AF system, great high ISO performance (for a crop-sensor camera), and superb ergonomics.

 Canon 7D Mark II

 It would be great if Canon updated the camera with newer technology such as 4K video recording features, a larger buffer that can accommodate more than 31 RAW images, faster media type, an articulating high-resolution LCD touchscreen and superior battery life to make it competitive with the Nikon D500.
-It has been almost four years since the Canon 7D Mark II was released, so it is time for Canon to deliver the next iteration of this popular camera.
+However, it seems that if you want such features, you’ll probably need to go mirrorless rather than DSLR – like with the Canon EOS R7.

 Bird on a bench, captured with Canon 7D Mark II